Guerau de Espés: Career

+Mary, Queen of Scots

 Espés heard reports from the household of Mary, Queen of Scots, who was held in England at Bolton Castle and Tutbury Castle.
-In January 1569, he understood that she easily gained friends and allies, and she was confident that if she could be freed would become Queen of England.
+Espés heard from Leonard Dacre about plans for the Queen of Scots to marry Thomas Howard, 4th Duke of Norfolk and to remove William Cecil from government.
+Espés was not enthusiastic because the Earl was not a Catholic.
+In January 1569, he understood that Mary easily gained friends and allies, and she was confident that if she could be freed would become Queen of England.

+John Hawkins

 In a letter dated 14 February 1569, Espés wrote that John Hawkins had come to London with four horses loaded with gold and silver from the Indies (meaning Florida).
 Hawkins said that he left 240 men to found a colony in Florida in lieu of that lost at San Juan de Ulúa.
 Espés commented that the treasure would hardly cover the cost of his voyages.
 Espés wrote to Philip II of Spain on 11 September 1570 that Hawkins had given him his promise not to sail to the Indies again, but was making preparations to molest Spanish ships from La Rochelle.

+The Neptune jewel

 He described a New Year's Day gift presented by the Earl of Leicester to Elizabeth in January 1571.
 The gift was a jewel with an enamelled scene showing Elizabeth enthroned and Mary, Queen of Scots, in chains.
 Neptune bowed to Elizabeth.
 For Espés, this device was typical of English boasting and bravado and was a warning for caution and the need to take advantage of opportunity and artifice for the preservation of Spanish power.

+Expelled from England

 Espés was finally expelled from England in December 1571 for his alleged complicity in the Ridolfi plot.
 Elizabeth wrote to the Duke of Alba that Espés was such a person as "would secretly seek to enflame the realm with firebrands".